ErikCumps/spwproject/src/QWT/README.md

 * run the build.bat batch file

+* run the install.bat batch file

 * if all went well, your C:\QWT\qwt-5.2.1 directory will now contain a Qwt ready for building the spwproject

-* if something went wrong, you can find build logs in the QWTBUILD.LOG logfile
+* if something went wrong, you can find build logs in the QWT*.LOG logfiles